moisespr123/GoogleDriveUploadTool/README.md

 # How to save a Checksum file?
 1. Select a file
 2. Press the "Save Checksum File" button.
-Alternatively, press ALT + C in your keybpard.
+Alternatively, press ALT + C in your keyboard.

 To save the checksums for more than 1 file:
 1. Select more than 1 file holding either Ctrl or Shift with the keyboard and selecting the files with the mouse
 2. A new button will appear right next to "Refresh List"
 3. Press the new button called "Save Checksums for selected files".
-Alternatively, press ALT + C in your keybpard.
+Alternatively, press ALT + C in your keyboard.

 To save the checksums for all files inside a folder:
 1. Select the folder to save the checksums of its content